Jiang Zemin: Official appearances after retirement

+JIang attended the 2010 Yushu earthquake memorial service.
 Beginning in July 2011, false reports of Jiang's death began circulating on the news media outside of mainland China and on the internet.
 While Jiang may indeed have been ill and receiving treatment, the rumors were denied by official sources.
 On 9 October 2011, Jiang made his first public appearance since his premature obituary in Beijing at a celebration to commemorate the 100th anniversary of the Xinhai Revolution.
-Jiang reappeared at the 18th Party Congress in October 2012, and took part in the 65th Anniversary banquet of the founding of the People's Republic of China in October 2014.
+Jiang reappeared at the 18th Party Congress in October 2012.
+On 20 May 2014, Jiang met with Russian President Vladimir Putin in Shanghai.
+He took part in the 65th Anniversary banquet of the founding of the People's Republic of China in October 2014.
 At the banquet he sat next to Xi Jinping, who had then succeeded Hu Jintao as CCP general secretary.
 In September 2015, Jiang attended the parade celebrating 70 years since end of World War II; there, Jiang again sat next to Xi Jinping and Hu Jintao.
 He appeared on 29 May 2017 at Shanghai Technology University.

 After Xi Jinping assumed power in 2012, Jiang's position in the protocol sequence of leaders retreated; while he was often seated next to Xi Jinping at official events, his name was often reported after all standing members of the Communist Party's Politburo.
 Jiang reappeared at the 19th Party Congress on 18 October 2017.
 He appeared on 29 July 2019 at the funeral of former premier Li Peng.
 He also attended the 70th anniversary of the founding of the People's Republic of China mass parade in October 2019, marking his last public appearance prior to his death.
-He did not attend the 20th Party Congress in October 2022.
+He did not attend the 100th Anniversary of the Chinese Communist Party in July 2021 and 20th Party Congress in October 2022.
+Photos of Jiang circulated in social media following his 96th birthday on 17 August 2022.
+According to Radio Free Asia, Jiang's health was generally good before his death, and that he enjoyed swimming.
+It added he visited Beidaihe before the COVID-19 pandemic, and that he "no longer interfered in politics".